About Hearing Loss

 Our Approach to Regenerating Lost Cochlear Hair Cells

 Frequency’s lead program, FX-322, is designed to activate progenitor cells in the inner ear to regenerate damaged auditory cells and repair hearing loss.
-Two clinical studies in which a single dose of FX-322 was administered have shown statistically significant and clinically meaningful improvements in speech intelligibility.
+Two clinical studies in which a single dose of FX-322 was administered have shown statistically significant and clinically meaningful improvements in speech perception.
 In addition, FX-322 was observed to be well-tolerated with no serious adverse effects.

 FX-322 is designed to be a disease-modifying therapy that repairs the underlying biology that causes hearing loss.